kazimmt/kazimmt.github.io/RVX-Features/YT-RVX-features/Seekbar.md

 # Seekbar
 ---
+### Append time stamp information
+>Add the current video quality or playback speed in brackets next to the current time.
+>You can choose between speed or video quality.
+==- Reference image
+===
+---
 ### Enable custom seekbar color
 >Adds an option to change dark mode gray seekbar color to any color.
 ==- Reference image